 We help students set clear sights on a bright future.

-Our pre-k vision screening teams help detect vision problems early and combat the learning disabilities they cause.
+Our pre-k vision screening teams help detect vision problems early.
 Teams are made up of volunteers, trained and organized by United Way.
 Volunteers screen local pre-k students for vision issues at their school or childcare center.
 If our results indicate a possible issue, we refer parents to their healthcare professional.

-By working together, we help prevent vision related learning disabilities and ensure every child has a strong start in school.
+By working together, we help address vision-related learning disabilities and ensure every child has a strong start in school.

 Every year, our volunteers screen nearly 3,000 local kids for vision issues.